-In Edo komon, minute, delicate designs are applied to silk, but the technique of nagaita chugata involves making larger designs on cotton yukata (an informal summer kimono) using a board about 6.5 meters long (the word nagaita means long board, and chugata means medium-sized pattern.
+For Edo komon, fine, delicate designs are applied to silk, but the technique of Nagaita chugata involves making larger designs on cotton yukata (informal summer kimono) using a board about 6.5 meters long (about 21.3 feet).
+The word nagaita means long board, and chugata means medium-sized pattern.

 This is a traditional Japanese technique in which paste is applied to both sides of a white cloth, and then both sides are dyed with a crisp indigo pattern.

 1.Cotton fabric is stretched over a long board and a pattern is stenciled on both sides of the fabric with a reddish dye resistant paste.

 2.A solution of ground soybeans in water is applied to both sides of the fabric with a brush.

 3.The entire fabric is dyed by dipping in a vat of indigo.